nmwsharp/polyscope-docs/py/source/structures/point_cloud/basics.md

     - `radius` float, a size for the points relative to the scene length scale (use `set_point_radius(val, relative=False)` for absolute units)
     - `color` float 3-tuple, default color values for the points as rgb in [0,1]

-    if not specified, these optional parameters will take a reasonable default value, or a [persistant value](/basics/parameters/#persistent-values) if previously set.
+    if not specified, these optional parameters will assume a reasonable default value, or a [persistant value](/basics/parameters/#persistent-values) if previously set.

     2D point clouds are also supported, see [2D data](/features/2D_data).